kyma-project/lifecycle-manager/samples/template-operator/README.md

 kubectl apply -f template.yaml
 ```

-For single-cluster mode, you could use the existing Kyma Resource generated for the control-plane in `kyma.yaml` with this:
+For single-cluster mode, you could use the existing Kyma custom resource generated for the Control Plane in `kyma.yaml` with this:

 ```shell
 kubectl patch kyma default-kyma -n kcp-system --type='json' -p='[{"op": "add", "path": "/spec/modules", "value": [{"name": "sample" }] }]'